manzt/trevorma.nz/posts/001-be-assertive.md

 ```

 There are certainly more robust options for data validation, but I hope it's
-clear _just_ how far you can get with this tiny utility.
-Assertions aren't just
+clear _just_ how far you can get with with `assert`.
+Assertions aren't just for
-for runtime checks.
-Used well, they can clarify intent and give the type
+runtime checks.
+Used well, they can clarify intent and give the type checker
-checker just enough information to reason more precisely.
+just enough information to reason more precisely.

 ## When to assert

 So far, this post has focused on how assertions work and how they interact with
 the type system.
 To close, I want to share a few practical examples where I
-think an `assert` is the right tool.
+think an `assert` is a good or better option.

 ### Type assertions

-For beginners, the value of "strong types" can feel abstract.
-In practice,
+If you're new to TypeScript, all the talk about "type safety" might not mean
-using TypeScript often feels like the main goal is just getting rid of <ins
+much.
+Day to day, it can just feel like you're trying to get rid of <ins
 	class="decoration-wavy decoration-red-500">red squiggles</ins>.

 One of the easiest ways eliminate a <ins class="decoration-wavy